DFHack/stonesense/README.txt

-Welcome to this alpha screening of Stonesense!
+Welcome to Stonesense!

-Thank you for testing out our little visualizer, we appreciate any feedback.
+Thank you for testing out our little visualizer, as always, we appreciate any feedback.
 Please remember this is just an alpha, so there are (still) tons of features to be added, and I'm sure, quite a few bugs too.